walidghallab/video-experience-enhancer/CONTRIBUTING.md

   - `make build-content-scripts`: Builds only code inside `/content-scripts` directory into production optimized code that exist in `/src/content-scripts` directory.
   - `make test`: Runs all tests (including both unit tests and integration tests) in the project.
   - `make integration-tests`: Runs only integration tests in the project.
   - `make unit-tests`: Runs only unit tests in the project.
+(If you are developing inside `/popup` directory, you can run `npm test` from there to run tests with --watch)

 ## Code Style